-If the profile of the hot water consumption during weekdays (cf. Figure 8) is combined with the general pattern of a power demand curve of a 2.7 kW continuous storage water heater heating up 160 I (Δ T= 28 K; cf. Figure 9), a typical pattern of a daily load curve (Figure 10) can be derived.
+Load curve of CSWH directly corresponds to the daily tapping pattern (Figure 22).
+If the profile of daily hot water consumption (cf. Figure 8) is combined with the general pattern of a power demand curve of a 1.5 kW CSWH heating up 59 I (Δ T= 45 K), a typical pattern of a daily load curve () can be derived.
 It has to be noted that this daily load curve is just an example.
 As the pattern is dependent on the total amount of water to be heated, the temperature difference and the rated power, it is only valid under the conditions specified before.
 Due to huge variations in conditions between different countries and even between households in the same country, it is impossible to give a general pattern of a daily load curve of storage water heaters.

-Figure 21: Typical pattern of a daily load curve of a 2.7 kW storage water heater continually heating (source: Stamminger et al., 200932)
+Figure 26: Typical pattern of a daily load curve of a 1.5 kW CSWH (source: own illustration)